 The magnitude of rain-out is strongly temperature dependent.
-As atmospheric vapour is transported towards colder regions, it experiences successive condensations.
-This effect-rather than temperature dependence of the fractionation factor-determines a basic quasi-linear relationship of 0.69 ‰ °C-1 between $\delta^{18}$ O of precipitation and temperature, as has been observed for temperatures between -40 and +15°C. Above 15°C, this relationship with temperature breaks down.
-There, mainly in areas with strong convection in the atmosphere, the so-called 'amount effect' dominates.
-This effect approximately determines a 1.5 ‰ depletion in the $\delta^{18}$ O of precipitation for every 100 mm increase in rainfall.
+As atmospheric vapor is transported toward colder regions, it experiences successive condensations.
+This effect - rather than temperature dependence of the fractionation factor - determines a basic quasilinear relationship of 0.69% °C-1 between δ^{18} O of precipitation and temperature, as has been observed for temperatures between -40 and +15 °C. Above 15 °C, this relationship with temperature breaks down.
+There, mainly in areas with strong convection in the atmosphere, the so-called amount effect dominates.
+This effect approximately determines 1.5‰ depletion in the δ^{18} O of precipitation for every 100 mm increase in rainfall.

-The changes in oxygen isotope composition of atmospheric vapour and precipitation affect surface waters in the world ocean through addition of freshwater via precipitation directly onto the sea surface, or via run-off.
-Arid, evaporative areas demonstrate the evaporative surface water $\delta^{18}$ O enrichment.
+The changes in oxygen-isotope composition of atmospheric vapor and precipitation affect surface waters in the world's oceans through addition of freshwater via precipitation directly onto the sea surface or via runoff.
+Arid, evaporative areas demonstrate the evaporative surface water δ^{18} O enrichment.
 Regions in reasonable proximity to a river mouth will be affected by the volumetrically weighted average isotopic composition of precipitation over the river's catchment area.
-A high latitude river system imports freshwater with generally lower $\delta^{18}$ O values than those of a low latitude river - for example, the average (pre-Aswan dam) Nile river $\delta^{18}$ O composition was near -2 %, whereas the Arctic McKenzie river discharges waters with a composition around -20 %.
+A